-The headlamp does warm up while in use, but even on Turbo or High I never feel the heat until I grab the lamp to take it off.
+The headlamp does warm up while in use, but I never feel the heat until I grab the lamp to take it off, even on Turbo or High.
 Heat is not an issue.

 Light Beam Settings

 There are four settings on the headlamp (Turbo, High, Medium, Low).
-Below is my opinion on each setting.
+Below is my opinion on each stage.

-- Low – 4 Lumens are fine for sitting in my tent and puttering.
+- Low – 4 Lumens are adequate for sitting in my tent and puttering.

 - High – 130 Lumens are more than enough for brisk hiking.

-- Turbo – 500 Lumens are blinding, and allowed me to spotlight the bushes around camp to try and determine what was growling.
+- Turbo – 500 Lumens were blinding and allowed me to spotlight the bushes around camp to determine what was growling.

-Having the headlamp down shift on it's own was initially a little disconcerting, but expected since the instructions state the lamp will down shift after it reaches a certain temperature.
+Having the headlamp downshift on its own was initially a little disconcerting but expected since the instructions state the lamp will downshift after it reaches a specific temperature.
 I eventually quit noticing the shift in light levels.

 Light Beam Distance/Focus

 The light beam itself is a nice white light.
-There is nothing glaring or abrasive about it, and it does not have that yellow color I've sometimes experienced with other headlamps.
+Nothing is glaring or abrasive about it, and it does not have that yellow color I’ve sometimes experienced with other headlamps.

-Most importantly the light beam is true to it's distance.
-The light was also well focused in front of me, providing a strong centered beam and good light radius.
-Twenty meters @ 30 Lumens is plenty for night hiking, unless sprinting, which would probably mean I am running FROM something.
-In this case, 130 Lumens or even 500 Lumens would work just fine, and the 500 Lumens might just blind my pursuer.
+Most importantly, the light beam is accurate in its distance.
+The light was also well focused in front of me, providing an intense, centered beam and good light radius.
+Twenty meters @ 30 Lumens is plenty for night hiking unless sprinting, which would probably mean I am running FROM something.
+In this case, 130 Lumens or even 500 Lumens would work just fine, and the 500 Lumens might blind my pursuer.

 Fenix HM50R Headlamp Review – Final Thoughts

-This is a very well made rechargeable headlamp, and at 2.8 ounces I am impressed with the quality.
-From the metal casing, to the sharp click of the responsive ON/OFF switch in this waterproof little light, Fenix does not cut any corners.
-This headlamp will be a pleasure to take on my next long hike.
+This is a very well-made rechargeable headlamp, and at 2.8 ounces, I am impressed with the quality.
+From the metal casing to the sharp click of the responsive ON/OFF switch in this waterproof light, Fenix does not cut any corners.
+I look forward to taking this headlamp on my next long hike.

 Post Hike Thoughts

 I have now used this headlamp on several trips and had nothing but positive experiences.
-It has been dropped on rock a couple of times and the steel casing has definitely protected the headlamp.
+It has been dropped on rocks a couple of times, and the steel casing has protected the headlamp.

-The lamp is also VERY bright at it's highest setting, but I rarely need it.
+The lamp is VERY bright at its highest setting, but I rarely need it.
 I mostly use the medium setting around camp and when night hiking.
 There is plenty of light and battery life at this setting.

 One of my favorite things about the lamp is how fast it charges to full strength.
-I got caught out after dark on one hike and had not charged the lamp.
-I was able quickly charge it in about 30 mins., and have the battery life I needed to easily finish the hike.
+I got caught out after dark on one hike and had not charged the light.
+I was able to charge it in about 30 mins. with the battery life I needed to finish the hike easily.